Parsa-Parvizi/Parsa-Parvizi/README.md

 # 💫 About Me:
-Thank you for visiting my account!
+Thank you for visiting my account!<br>
 I have over three years of experience working in four different companies as a backend developer, primarily specializing in Python and the Django framework.
-I have a strong background in SQL and NoSQL databases, various algorithms, and Linux environments.
+I have a strong background in SQL and NoSQL databases, various algorithms, and Linux environments.<br>
-In addition to backend development, I have also gained solid experience in JavaScript and Vue.js over the past six months, allowing me to work effectively across different layers of web applications.
+In addition to backend development, I have also gained solid experience in JavaScript and Vue.js over the past six months, allowing me to work effectively across different layers of web applications.<br>
 I am passionate about learning and continuously improving my skills.
 I adapt quickly to different teams and environments, ensuring smooth collaboration.
-Being organized, responsible, and detail-oriented, I take pride in delivering high-quality work.
+Being organized, responsible, and detail-oriented, I take pride in delivering high-quality work.<br>
 I enjoy taking on new challenges and expanding my technical expertise while keeping up with the latest industry trends.
-My ability to work under pressure and meet deadlines has played a key role in my professional growth.
+My ability to work under pressure and meet deadlines has played a key role in my professional growth.<br>
 Feel free to explore my repositories and projects.
 I am always open to collaboration and excited to connect with fellow developers.
-If you have any questions or want to discuss potential opportunities, feel free to reach out!
+If you have any questions or want to discuss potential opportunities, feel free to reach out!<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://linkedin.com/in/parsa-parvizi) [![Medium](https://img.shields.io/badge/Medium-12100E?logo=medium&logoColor=white)](https://medium.com/@@parsa.dev.python) [![Stack Overflow](https://img.shields.io/badge/-Stackoverflow-FE7A16?logo=stack-overflow&logoColor=white)](https://stackoverflow.com/users/https://stackoverflow.com/users/parsa-parvizi)